photostructure/exiftool-vendored.js/README.md

 // and whose parent directory must already exist): exiftool.extractBinaryTag("tagname", "path/to/file.exf", "path/to/dest.bin");

+// Write a comment to the given file so it shows up in the
+// Windows Explorer Properties panel: exiftool.write("path/to/file.jpg", { XPComment: "this is a test comment" });

 // Make sure you end ExifTool when you're done with it.
 // Note that `.end` returns a Promise that you can `await`. exiftool.end()